 No matter the dog breed, all dogs feel protective and defensive of their owners.
 Whereas cats will typically run off and hide at the first sense of danger, dogs will stay around out of duty and loyalty, protecting and defending you against any threats to your safety.
 Moreover, a dog’s sense of smell can also save lives.
 Another way that dogs are good for their owners’ health are that they can sniff and identify chemical odors that people emit when stressed and motivate their owners to exercise more.
 New research shows that dog walkers (i.e., most dog owners) are more physically active than people who don’t own dogs.

 Why Cats Make Better Companions than Dogs:

 Cats are independent.

 The independent spirit of cats is a virtue, especially when you’re busy or expecting company.
 Dogs work themselves into a frenzy, barking, jumping, and drooling on you and your visitors.
 In their excited bid for attention, dogs’ nails scratch clothes and their drool soils them (which is just as unwelcome for owners as it is for guests.)
 Meanwhile, cats make themselves scarce when the doorbell rings.
 Maybe, they’ll discreetly check out your guests by rubbing up against their leg, but there won’t be any overbearing leaping or leg humping.
 Plus, cats’ aloofness means you (and your guests) won’t need to give them constant attention.
 (That being said, cats’ independence should not be mistaken for cold aloofness.
 Research shows that cats, like dogs, can actually shape their behavior to human emotions and may be as socially intelligent as dogs.)

 Cats are low-maintenance.

 Cats are quiet.

-Unlike dogs that will always vocalize their moods with loud barks or endless whining, cats will mostly keep their moods to themselves.
-Even when cats do protest, their meows or hisses are usually not as loud as barks, and can’t be heard from the neighbor’s house.
+Unlike dogs that will always vocalize their moods with loud barks or endless whining, most cats will (mostly) keep their moods to themselves.
+Even when cats do protest, their meows or hisses are usually not as loud as barks and can’t be heard from the neighbor’s house.
 There’s also an added benefit of your cat’s low-decibel purring is that it’s been shown to reduce stress levels and blood pressure, among other things.